Commodity trade amidst volatility created by the trade war

 Soft commodities are traded in spot and futures where the products can be bought or sold immediately, and investors can create the spot price for buy or sell orders.
 The price may change immediately in the liquid markets as new prices enter the marketplace.

-Commodities can be traded in futures where the greater potential of fluctuations and risks is present, and large fluctuations in price can cause difficulties for the traders to predict the market movement.
+Commodities can be traded in futures where the greater potential of fluctuations and risks is present, and large price fluctuations can cause traders difficulty in predicting the market movement.

-Traders can hold positions as long as they desire as spot positions have no expiry and sometimes, it is conducted with the help of a COD where the difference in the price of the asset between the start and finish makes the contract.
+Traders can hold positions as long as they desire as spot positions have no expiry, and sometimes, it is conducted with the help of a COD where the price of the asset between the start and finish makes the contract.

-Some of the commodities like coffee and orange juice futures have tumbled to multi-year lows amidst oversupply and low demand in both the commodities.
-Wholesale coffee price is at the lowest since 2005, almost half of the price in 2016.
+Some commodities, like coffee and orange juice futures, have tumbled to multi-year lows amidst oversupply and low demand in both commodities.
+Wholesale coffee price is at the lowest since 2005, almost half of 2016.

-The supplies are growing as the grinders are lowering the price of processing and this led to unrestricted production.
-There are some global regions where coffee faced negative promotion.
+The supplies are growing as the grinders are lowering the processing price, leading to unrestricted production.
+There are some global regions where coffee faces negative promotion.

-Switzerland claimed the beverage has no health benefits and should not be stockpiled in thousands or tons creating resistance among heavy buyers.
-Futures for the July contracts were at 90.60 a pound, in the last week in New York and it is almost at a 14 year low.
+Switzerland claimed the beverage has no health benefits and should not be stockpiled in thousands or tons, creating resistance among heavy buyers.
+In the last week in New York, futures for July contracts were at 90.60 a pound, almost at a 14-year low.

-It was also hit by lowering Brazilian currency where Brazil is one of the key producers, causing a price decline, and the similar trends in the world markets led to a decline in coffee, sugar, and orange price.
+It was also hit by lowering Brazilian currency, where Brazil is one of the key producers, causing a price decline, and similar trends in the world markets led to a decline in coffee, sugar, and orange prices.